MarschmiLab/Cornell_Carpentries_Jan2025/README.md

 ## Citation

+This lesson is mostly built on the [U-M Carpentries curriculum](https://umcarpentries.org/intro-curriculum-r/), with exercises taken from ["R for Reproducible Scientific Analysis" Carpentries curriculum](https://swcarpentry.github.io/r-novice-gapminder/).
 To cite the original U-M developed curriculum, please use:

 ```
 Lapp et al., (2022).
 Developing and deploying an integrated workshop